wee-slack/wee-slack/README.md

 /slack register <code>
 ```

+Note that this will store your token in plain text in the
+`plugins.var.python.slack.slack_api_token` option.
+See "Optional: Secure the
+tokens" below for how to secure it.

 Your Slack team is now added, and you can complete the setup by reloading the
 wee-slack script.